Yellow Fever & Asian Tiger Mosquito Zika Virus Transmission & Symptoms; Call us for Mosquito Pest Control!

 Home Mosquito Control

 Researchers are working around the clock in laboratories to create a Zika vaccine.
-Until a vaccine is developed the knowledgeable pest control technicians at Preventive Pest Control recommend that mosquito control techniques be utilized including spraying pesticides and emptying any containers with standing water which are known breeding grounds for the yellow fever mosquito and the Asian tiger mosquito.
+Until a vaccine is developed the knowledgeable pest control technicians at Houston Pest Control recommend that mosquito control techniques be utilized including spraying pesticides and emptying any containers with standing water which are known breeding grounds for the yellow fever mosquito and the Asian tiger mosquito.